-Louisiana's 2016 value of exported goods exceeded \$48 billion, with the top five export markets being China, Mexico, Canada, Netherlands and Japan.
+Louisiana's 2017 value of exported goods exceeded \$56.5 billion (\$48 billion in 2016), with the top five export markets being China, Mexico, Canada, Brazil and the Netherlands.
+Louisiana's top five export commodities or products consisted of agricultural, petroleum/coal, chemicals, processed foods and oil/gas products.

-Based on the latest 2015 figures from the U.S. Department of Commerce, Louisiana's exports supported approximately 155,000 U.S. jobs, with 91% of these jobs being supported by manufactured goods.
-Since 2006, exports from Louisiana to Free Trade Agreement (FTA) countries have grown by over 107%, with 2016 values of exports to FTA partners totaling \$18.4 billion.
+Based on the latest 2017 figures from the U.S. Department of Commerce, Louisiana's exports supported approximately 128,623 U.S. jobs, with 89% of these jobs being supported by manufactured goods.
+Since 2007, exports from Louisiana to Free Trade Agreement (FTA) countries have grown by over 89%.

-The Port of Greater Baton Rouge ranks 8th in the nation in total tonnage, with over 68.7 million short tons of cargo moving through the Port's jurisdiction.
+The Port of Greater Baton Rouge ranks 8th in the nation in total tonnage with over 72.9 million short tons of cargo moving through the Port's jurisdiction.